CaioBonvicine/Weather-Now/README.md

 # 🌤️ Weather Now

 Weather Now is a modern web application that allows users to search for real-time weather information for any city in the world.
 The interface dynamically adapts between light and dark themes based on the **local time of the searched city**, providing a more natural user experience.
+The project was initially started with the command: npx create-next-app@latest

 ---